LiyuanLucasLiu/Vanilla_NER/ReadMe.md

 python train_seq.py -h
 ```

+## Inference

+Models trained with this package can be used to inference with the [LightNER package](https://github.com/LiyuanLucasLiu/LightNER).

 ## Citation

 If you find the implementation useful, please cite the following paper: [Efficient Contextualized Representation: Language Model Pruning for Sequence Labeling](https://arxiv.org/abs/1804.07827)